Powerbliz00/Powerbliz00/README.md

 - 👨‍💻 All of my projects are available at [https://powerbliz00.github.io/portfolio/](https://powerbliz00.github.io/portfolio/)

-- 💬 Ask me about **Wordpress,Theme Development and WP Customization**: _"WordPress it's amazing only if you know how to full customize it"_
+- 💬 Ask me about **Wordpress, Theme Development and WP Customization**: _"WordPress it's amazing only if you know how to full customize it"_

 - 📫 How to reach me **business.michaeltestori@gmail.com**